I want to know everything about .......Bay Window Curtain Poles

 What are the colour choices with bay poles and are they metal or wood?

 Bay window poles are available in both metal and wood.
-Custom made wooden bay poles ara available, but as with anything tailor made, the customised service is reflected in the price and as always we have worked hard to make our product range realistically affordable as well as practical and all of our bay window poles are metal and come as a complete package with everything you need to customise and install them.
+Custom made wooden curtain rails are available, but as with anything tailor made, the customised service is reflected in the price and as always we have worked hard to make our product range realistically affordable as well as practical and all of our bay window poles are metal and come as a complete package with everything you need to customise and install them.
 That doesn’t mean a compromise on choice though and we have bay window poles readily available in all the following colours and finishes and with a range of matching finials, to complement your home and decor:

 Antique-brass, satin-silver, black, gilt, silver, chrome and graphite.
-As with all our straight metal curtain poles, we have a range of matching accessories such as bosses and hold backs available to complement our bay window poles too.
+As with all our straight metal and brass curtain poles, we have a range of matching accessories such as bosses and hold backs available to complement our bay window poles too.

 Selecting the correct size bay window pole for a bay window is slightly different to selecting the correct length for a straight pole.
 You will still need your overall full window width measurement to make sure you’re selecting the correct size, but the most important consideration when ordering your bay window pole is whether you have a 3 sided or a five sided bay window.
-Bay window poles at Terry’s fabrics are available in two different thicknesses – 19mm diameter and 28mm diameter.
+Bay window poles at Terry’s fabrics are available in two different thicknesses – 19mm diameter and 28mm curtain pole.

 Once you have decided on your preferred diameter and colour choice you will need to check if that style of pole is available for your type of bay.
 All the information you need is available in the description and detailed product information beneath the main image of each of our bay window poles on our website.